 Have an evening walk and spy on the markets in setup mode as the night before the exciting atmosphere begins, cars journey into the village, some stalls begin to be set up during the night, while some just need that finishing touch.
 By morning, you’ll be surprised by just how quickly the space transforms into an organised event and are already brimming with people.
 There are over 100 colourful stalls well-stocked with plants, crafts, food produce, a wine stall, clothes and accessories, jewellery, tools and bric-a-brac.
 It’s the perfect place to pick up a unique gift or something special for yourself.

-Wollombi Markets (Easter holidays), sale items; plants grown in upcycled tin cans – by GleanedCreate your own adventure!
+Wollombi Markets (Easter holidays), sale items; plants grown in upcycled tin cans – by Studio Gleaned

 Shelley has published a variety of online articles.
-With a master’s degree in Special Education, this has allowed her to write in the area of Education, through platforms such as the Huffington Post.
-Being an outdoor enthusiast, she is currently writing for the Weekender Travel and Kombi Lifestyle.
-She is keen to share her knowledge and enjoys writing informative articles that help the discerning traveller prepare for road travel and holidays in Australia.
-Shelley is the founder and editor in chief of Kombi Lifestyle.
+With a master’s in special education, this has allowed her to write in the area of education, through platforms such as The Huffington Post.
+Being an outdoor enthusiast, she has written for The Weekender Travel and currently writes for Kombi Lifestyle.
+She is keen to share her knowledge and enjoys writing informative articles that help the discerning traveller prepare for road trip holidays in Australia.
+Shelley is the founder of Kombi Lifestyle.